 The One Google Plus Feature Facebook Should Fear.
 While tech pundits are widely praising Google’s new Plus product, I’ve found the one feature that could take away from Facebook where it’s most dominant: Time on the site.Facebook users are known for staying on the site for over half an hour a day, something no other site could compete with… until now.

 At least that’s the way Facebook would like to see things.
 Web developer Michael Lee Johnson found that out the hard way.
 He was trolling for Google+ friends on Facebook by running a Facebook ad asking people to add him to their Circles on Google+.
-Mark Zuckerberg Explains Why Google+ Won't Beat Facebook (Yet) Zuckerberg Surprised That People Are Surprised He’s On Google+ Facebook CEO Mark Zuckerberg joining Google+ was at a major media event, with everyone from Forbes to The Daily Mail covering the fact that the founder established a Google+ profile, building Circles that include former Facebooker Dustin Moskovitz and current Facebook CTO Bret Taylor.
+Facebook, apparently, did not like him using its site to build his own social network somewhere else.
+So it pulled his ads.
+He writes on Google+: Mark Zuckerberg Explains Why Google+ Won't Beat Facebook (Yet) Zuckerberg Surprised That People Are Surprised He’s On Google+ Facebook CEO Mark Zuckerberg joining Google+ was at a major media event, with everyone from Forbes to The Daily Mail covering the fact that the founder established a Google+ profile, building Circles that include former Facebooker Dustin Moskovitz and current Facebook CTO Bret Taylor.

 While many were doubtful that the real Zuckerberg would join a competing social service, tech blogger Robert Scoble texted Zuckerberg himself to confirm, tweeting out “Name drop moment.
 Zuckerberg just texted me back.
 Says “Why are people so surprised that I’d have a Google account?”
 In case anyone is still doubting that it is the real Zuck on there, Scoble tells me that Zuckerberg indeed meant Google+ account when he referred to Google account.
 But the real question is, why are people so surprised that Zuckerberg would chose to be on Google+?